mallen5311/scratch/README.md

 # scratch
-sandbox of experiments, code exercises, and "just-trying-something"s
+A sandbox of experiments, code exercises, and "just-trying-something"s